rishujam/Android-Interview-Questions/README.md

 __Kotlin Questions:__

-Q. Explain all scope function and its usecase ?
+Q. Explain all scope function and its usecase ?</br?
 Ans -> https://www.youtube.com/watch?v=Vy-dS2SVoHk&ab_channel=PhilippLackner

-<br>Q. How to make singleton class in java?</br>
+Q. How to make singleton class in java?</br>
 Ans -> Ans in SingletonClassInJavaAnswer file.

 Q. Kotlin all operators like lazy, lateinit, is, etc.